 The End of Reasoning?
-GPT-5.2 vs Claude 5
+GPT-5.5 vs Claude Opus 4.8

 The Titans Clash

-GPT-5.2: The Reasoning Engine
+GPT-5.5: The Reasoning Engine

 OpenAI's latest "xHigh Reasoning" mode is frankly terrifying.
 It doesn't just answer questions; it simulates dozens of potential futures and selects the optimal path.
 For complex architecture decisions, it's currently unbeatable.

-Claude 5: The Context King
+Claude Opus 4.8: The Context King

 The Verdict: Hybrid Workflows